Dominexis/External-Time-Measurer/README.md

 # External Time Measurer
 The External Time Measurer makes the lag manager in Dom's Nexus work with data packs that are not hooked into the Nexus framework.
-It works by having the Nexus be first enabled at the External Time Measurer be last enabled.
+It works by having the Nexus be first enabled and the External Time Measurer be last enabled.

 # Dom's Nexus
 This data pack is a module for Dom's Nexus.
 Find the Nexus and links to the official modules here: https://github.com/Dominexis/Doms-Nexus